Forging Fresh Ways to Serve Breakfast

 View school breakfast fact sheet in Spanish.

+The New Jersey Food for Thought Campaign has been working for more than two years to encourage more schools to serve breakfast after the bell, providing assistance in both implementation and advocacy in towns across New Jersey.
 Led by Advocates for Children of New Jersey and the New Jersey Anti-Hunger Coalition, the Food For Thought campaign is driven by a statewide steering committee that includes New Jersey anti-hunger, education and health organizations, state agencies and child advocates.
 The Food Research Action Center and the American Dairy Association and Council are the campaign's national partners.
-The campaign has set a goal to increase school breakfast participation by 30 percent by June 2013 – and is well on the way to meeting that goal.
+The campaign has set a goal to increase school breakfast participation by 50 percent by June 2014 – and is well on the way to meeting that goal.

 Join the campaign.